MirosBL45/may_code_wars/README.md

-Some code practice form codewars
+Some code practice from codewars